Bob Bolling: Biography

-In 1979, Archie Comics began to give Mr. Bolling more work as a writer-artist, starting by returning him to Little Archie on a part-time basis.
+In 1979, Archie Comics began to give Bolling more work as a writer-artist, starting by returning him to Little Archie on a part-time basis.
 From 1983 to 1985 he both wrote and drew Archie and Me, injecting the title with drama and adventure as well as comedy, and bringing some Little Archie characters, including Spotty, into the "big" Archie universe.
-In between Archie assignments, Mr. Bolling wrote and drew the first two issues of Marvel Comics' Wally the Wizard.
-Mr. Bolling continued to contribute stories and artwork to Archie Comics well beyond "retirement age".
-By the time he was in his mid-80s, he still contributed, though eventually tapered off, and is now officially retired.
+In between Archie assignments, Bolling created, wrote and drew issues #1, 3 & 9 of Marvel Comics' Wally the Wizard.
+Bolling is now officially retired.

-Mr. Bolling's work on Little Archie has earned him comparisons to Carl Barks for the wide emotional and stylistic range of his work.
-Scott Shaw! has written that "Mr. Bolling's clever, sometimes surprisingly emotional writing, his imaginative storytelling and staging and his dramatic, Will Eisner-ish inking" make Little Archie "add up to a comic book series unlike any other ever published by Archie Comics."
-Jaime Hernandez has said that Mr. Bolling's influence "is the reason I write the way I write," adding that he is influenced by Mr. Bolling's controlled sentimentality – "he knows when to back off; he knows exactly what to put in and what to take out, and when" – and by his ability to convey moods and times of day in his stories: "As a kid, I could just feel myself outside when I was reading them – being by myself when the stillness of the afternoon is spookier than the dark of the night, you know?
+Bolling's work on Little Archie has earned him comparisons to Carl Barks for the wide emotional and stylistic range of his work.
+Scott Shaw! has written that "Bolling's clever, sometimes surprisingly emotional writing, his imaginative storytelling and staging and his dramatic, Will Eisner-ish inking" make Little Archie "add up to a comic book series unlike any other ever published by Archie Comics."
+Jaime Hernandez has said that Bolling's influence "is the reason I write the way I write," adding that he is influenced by Bolling's controlled sentimentality – "he knows when to back off; he knows exactly what to put in and what to take out, and when" – and by his ability to convey moods and times of day in his stories: "As a kid, I could just feel myself outside when I was reading them – being by myself when the stillness of the afternoon is spookier than the dark of the night, you know?
 He would draw lone silhouettes off in the distance, and they seemed so lonely it made me want to cry.
 We've been trying to write stories like that ever since, trying to convey those feelings that he put into those stories."

-Mr. Bolling received the Inkpot Award in 2005 in recognition of his work on Little Archie.
-He was presented with the Bill Finger Award for Excellence in Comic Book Writing at the San Diego Comic-Con in 2022.
+Bolling received the Inkpot Award in 2005 in recognition of his work on Little Archie.
+He was presented with the Bill Finger Award for Excellence in Comic Book Writing at San Diego Comic-Con in 2022.